drminnaar/ranker/README.md

 - [406 Not Acceptable] - When a request is specified in an unsupported content type using the Accept header
 - [409 Conflict] - Indicates a conflict in terms of requested resource state.
 For a POST, it could mean that a resource already exists.
 For a PUT, it could mean that the state of resource changed thereby making current request data stale.
 - [415 Unsupported Media Type] - When a response is specified in an unsupported content type
+- [418 I'm a teapot] - Forbidden knowledge
 - [422 Unprocessable Entity] - Indicates the the request was correct and understood by server, but the data contained within request is invalid.

 Level 500 - Server Mistake